 Scott found his calling as a child in a New Jersey movie theater when he saw STAR WARS for the first time (thanks, Mr. Lucas).
 Yup, he wanted to make movies.
 As a result, Scott spent his formative years learning everything he could about filmmaking and "the biz."

-After attending the University of Wisconsin and Florida State University's graduate film program, Scott moved to LA where he landed his first big Hollywood gig... pushing a cart in the mailroom of the talent agency ICM.
-He later served as an agent's assistant where he developed the industry required "very thick skin" and the ability to swim with sharks.
+After graduating from the University of Wisconsin, and Florida State University's graduate film program, Scott moved to LA where he landed his first big Hollywood gig... pushing a cart in the mailroom of the talent agency ICM.
+He later served as an agent's assistant where he developed the industry-required "very thick skin" and the ability to swim with sharks.

 Since those early days, Scott has steadily worked behind the scenes (and keyboard) as a producer and screenwriter.
 He penned the successful SHARK ATTACK trilogy of horror films which not only achieved cult status but also was used as the inspiration for a popular beer-drinking game by the students at San Diego State University and for a hit club song by the German industrial music band Synthetic Adrenaline Music (SAM).
 Not quite an Academy Award, but still something that makes him smile.

-In addition to working on narrative films, Scott has produced numerous documentaries and "behind the scenes" featurettes for the various studios.
+In addition to working on narrative films, Scott has produced a wide variety of documentaries and "behind the scenes" featurettes for the various studios.
 He has created Blu-ray/DVD "special features" and EPKs/promos for dozens of feature films, TV series, and animated titles.
 He also co-produced and co-directed the feature-length documentary NECESSARY EVIL: SUPER-VILLAINS OF DC COMICS for Warner Bros and DC Entertainment.